Azure/azure-render-hub/README.md

 For detailed deployment instructions see [here](docs/00-deployment.md).

 Click the following link to start a deployment into your existing Azure subscription.
-The required input fields are described in detail below.
+The required input fields and prerequisites are described in the detailed [deployment instructions](docs/00-deployment.md).

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-render-farm-manager%2Fmaster%2FTemplates%2FAzureRenderFarmManager.json" target="_blank">
    <img alt="Deploy to Azure" src="http://azuredeploy.net/deploybutton.png"/>